arubertoson/maya-dynaimport/README.rst

 Custom Paths
 ------------

-To add custom paths you will need to have an environment variable with your custom paths added to.
+To add custom paths you will need to have created an environment variable with your paths added to it.
 At the top of mdynaimport you will see two variables:

 .. code:: python

     PYENV = 'PYROOT'
     MELENV = 'MELROOT'

-Just change the values to your custom path, or create an environment with the variable names and your are good to go.
+Just swap the values for whatever your environment name is to have those paths added to the sys.path aswell.